-Especially, these 5 chocolate treats I introduced before are well-recognized in Japan and have been widely loved by both adults and children over the ages.
+Among others, these five treats I introduced before are well recognized in Japan and have been long-time favorites.

 Meiji Coffee Beat

-As you can see in the photos, the paper container contains a bunch of small chocolate grains in it.
+As you can see in the photos above and below, the paper container has a bunch of small chocolate grains in it.

-When you have a close look at the grains, you find they look just like coffee beans.
-In fact, the coffee bean-shaped chocolate has a slight coffee flavor but it is milky, mild, and very easy to eat.
+When you closely look at the grains, you’ll find them shaped like coffee beans.
+The chocolate has a slight coffee flavor but is milky and easy to eat.

-Further, the coffee-flavored grain is actually coated in a thin layer of crumbly chocolate, which gives the surface a shine.
+The candy is coated in a thin layer of crumbly chocolate, which gives the surface a shine.

-The coffee-flavored milk chocolate Meiji Coffee Beat brings back memories of my childhood because I used to eat it as a kid.
-Even now, it tastes great and has the same deliciousness as ever.
+These grains bring back memories of my childhood because I used to eat them as a kid.
+Even now, the chocolate has the same taste as I remember and is yummy!